-A. Admission Procedures
+A. Admission Information

-Admission to the School is open to any individual entitled to attend school in accordance with the laws of this State, the provisions of this policy, and the administrative guidelines established to implement this policy.
+Admission to Career Prep High School of Cincinnati is open to any individual entitled to attend school in accordance with the laws of the state of Ohio, the provisions of this policy, and the administrative guidelines established to implement this policy.